sandialabs/canary/docs/source/howto/parameterizing.rst

 How to parameterize tests
 =========================

-A single test script can generate many test instances, each having different parameters, using the :ref:`parameterize <directive-parameterize>` directive.
-The test script uses the parameter name[s] and value[s] to run variations of the test.
+A single test file can generate many test cases, each having different parameters, using the :ref:`parameterize <directive-parameterize>` directive.
+The test file uses the parameter name[s] and value[s] to run variations of the test.
 For example, the test script

+``.pyt``:

 .. code-block:: python